nithyakumarm/openshift-sep-2023/Day1/README.md

   - Type 2
     -  For laptops/desktops/workstations
     -  requires Host OS ( could be any of these OS - Unix, Linux, Mac or Windows )
+- this type of virtualization is called heavy-weight virtualization
+  - because each Virtual machine has to be allocated with dedicated hardware resources
+    - CPU Cores
+    - RAM
+    - Storage - Hard disk
+    - Graphics Card
+    - Network Card
+- each Virtual machine represents one fully functional Operating System

 ## What is Docker?

 ## Hypervisor High-Level Architecture